StackVista/stackstate-docs/configure/opentelemetry/what-is-opentelemetry-instrumentation.md

 ![Distributed Trace Second Child Span](../../.gitbook/assets/otel_distributed_trace_second_child_span.png)

-As you can see from the above, within this trace context, it had three span timed operations; thus, spans are a collection of timed operations that make up a trace.
+As you can see from the above, within this trace context, it had three span timed operations; thus, spans is a tree of timed operations that make up a trace.

 ### Concepts mentioned above